rebsonoliveira/sql-server/samples/features/security/contoso-clinic/README.md

 have the ability to see the data without masks.
 In our case, the application's database login did not have the `UNMASK` permission and saw the data as masked.
 For your administrator login, the data was visible, as the user had the `UNMASK` permission.
 For more information on Dynamic Data Masking, [see the documentation](https://msdn.microsoft.com/en-us/library/mt130841.aspx).

 ## Application Notes
-The code included in this sample is only intended to provide a simple demo platform for users to enable and gain experience with Azure SQL Database (V12) security features; the demo web app is not intended to hold sensitive data and should not be used as a reference for applications that use or store sensitive data.Please take adequate steps to securely develop your application and store your data.
+The code included in this sample is only intended to provide a simple demo platform for users to enable and gain experience with SQL Server 2016 security features; the demo web app is not intended to hold sensitive data and should not be used as a reference for applications that use or store sensitive data.
+Please take adequate steps to securely develop your application and store your data.